Facebook pixel International Student Opportunities for the Straus Institute Skip to main content

 All applicants are required to submit:

-• Application form online or through LSAC
+• Application through LSAC

-• Official transcripts for all degrees earned or in-progress, including any available class rankings.
+• Official transcripts for all degrees earned or in progress, including any available class rankings.
 Transcripts originating outside the United States must be evaluated before submission to Pepperdine

-• One to two page personal statement
+• One to two-page personal statement

 • Current resumé or CV